CryptikEd/Weird-Factz-Quiz-/README.md

 ![Favicon](assets/images/snapshotscfb/navigationbar.png)

 - *Alert*
-  - When entering a name an alert pops up welcoming the user and letting them know there are 7 questions ahead.
+  - When entering a name an alert pops up welcoming the user and letting them know there are 7 questions ahead

 ![Sweetalert](assets/docs/testingimages/sweetalert.png)